InternetMaximalism/intmax-rollup-cli/docs/interface_guide.md

 ## Send token

-The token determined by `contract-address` and `token-id` is transferred to the `receiver-address` in amount.
-As in the case of issuing a token, if `contract-address` is omitted, it is treated as the same address as the receiver's own address.
+The token determined by `token-address` and `token-id` is transferred to the `receiver-address` in amount.
+As in the case of issuing a token, if `token-address` is omitted, it is treated as the same address as the receiver's own address.

 ```
-intmax tx send --receiver-address <receiver-address> [--contract-address <contract-address>] -i <token-id> --amount <amount>
+intmax tx send --receiver-address <receiver-address> [-a <token-address>] -i <token-id> --amount <amount>
 ```

 ### Example